-By maintaining a clear and streamlined patch management process - including an awareness of information sources used to determine whether security vulnerabilities are currently being exploited, an awareness of the regular patch release schedules of vendors, defined responsibilities for individuals involved in patching activities and regular vulnerability scanning for missing patches - organisations can position themselves to act swiftly upon security bulletin or patch releases.
-In doing so, organisations can dramatically reduce the time between noticing information on new security vulnerabilities and applying patches, or implementing temporary workarounds where appropriate.
+By maintaining clear and streamlined patch management processes and procedures - including an awareness of information sources used to determine whether vulnerabilities are currently being exploited, an awareness of the regular patch release schedules of vendors, defined responsibilities for individuals involved in patching activities, and regular vulnerability scanning for missing patches - organisations can position themselves to act swiftly upon vulnerability announcements and patch releases.
+In doing so, organisations can dramatically reduce the time between noticing information on new vulnerabilities and applying patches, or implementing temporary workarounds where appropriate.